-Open letter to political parties: publish data on candidates and be open about how you use personal data
+Open letter to parties: publish candidate data and be open about use of personal data

 Part of our network in Wales has translated this letter into Welsh and sent to Plaid Cymru, Welsh Labour, Welsh Conservatives, Welsh Liberal Democrats and Welsh UKIP.